Eye of the Beholder II: The Legend of Darkmoon: Gameplay

 The party engaged in combat.
 The game introduces outdoor environments to the series.

 Much of the game remains within the confines of the temple, where the player is allowed to roam freely between locations once inside.
 The game itself features the catacombs beneath the Temple Darkmoon, the upper levels of the temple, and its three towers; silver, azure and crimson.
 Like the first game in the series, Eye of the Beholder II was also ported to the Amiga computer.

 Music

 The game's music was composed by Frank Klepacki, and was one of the first games he worked on.
 To write the music, Klepacki used Visual Composer by AdLib for the AdLib YM3812 sound chip.
 Paul Mudra, who composed the music to the first game, did not have any involvement with the music, and worked only on sound effects along with Dwight Okahara.
-The PC-98 version contains all the songs from the DOS version with the inclusion of new in-game songs for each main part of the game.
+The PC-98 version contains all the songs from the MS-DOS version with the inclusion of new in-game songs for each main part of the game.